 ABM has been growing fast in the B2B world.
 In 2017, 34% of marketers had a form of ABM in place.
 A year later, 52% of B2B marketers were confident that they would have an ABM strategy in place within the next two years.

 The growth of ABM is not just because marketers report higher ROI by using it, but also because it has a transformational effect on sales-marketing alignment and B2B marketing analytics/measurement.
-LinkedIn provides plenty of opportunity for lead generation and innovation in the ABM space especially for the B2B brands and marketers that leverage LinkedIn data to target ABM.
+There is plenty of opportunity for lead generation via LinkedIn and innovation in the ABM space especially for the B2B brands and marketers that leverage LinkedIn data to target ABM.

 8. Video for Lead Generation